hannahhennighausen/hannahhennighausen.github.io/index.md

   </details>
 <br />

-**Property Value and Insurance Demand Impacts of Flood Insurance Reforms** with Adam Pollack, Christoph Nolte, and Penny Liao
+**Heterogeneity in Property Value and Insurance Demand Impacts of Flood Insurance Reforms** with Adam Pollack, Christoph Nolte, and Penny Liao

 * * *